How to Stop Catastrophizing From Anxiety: 5 Techniques to Try

 • Journaling helps you track thought patterns, challenge distorted thinking, and recognize catastrophizing in real time.

-• Mission Connection offers outpatient anxiety treatment using evidence-based therapies like CBT and DBT to help you build lasting mental wellness skills.
+• Outpatient anxiety treatment is available using evidence-based therapies like CBT and DBT to help you build lasting mental wellness skills.

 5 Techniques to Stop Catastrophizing from Anxiety